Wayne B. Phillips: 1984-85 summer

-Bill O'Reilly wrote that Phillips "doesn't fill me with great hope yet as a batsman", attributing his debut test century to being "extremely lucky to have Yallop with him carving up Qadir from the start" and that his wicketkeeping "doesn't inspire me with confidence."
+Bill O'Reilly wrote that Phillips "doesn't fill me with great hope yet as a batsman", attributing his debut Test century to being "extremely lucky to have Yallop with him carving up Qadir from the start" and that his wicketkeeping "doesn't inspire me with confidence."

-In the first test, Phillips took four catches in West Indies' first innings of 416, giving "an accomplished performance".
+In the first Test, Phillips took four catches in West Indies' first innings of 416, giving "an accomplished performance".
 Australia were dismissed for 76 with Phillips top scoring with 22, the only batter "who looked remotely capable of counter punching."
 The West Indies enforced the follow on and Phillips made 16, as Australia lost by an innings and 112 runs.
 Phillips later said "I was playing for my spot in that match and I had to perform to keep it."

 Phillips then played for South Australia against Queensland in a Shield game, scoring 32 and 0.
-In the second test, Phillips made 44, Australia's top score in its first innings of 175.
+In the second Test, Phillips made 44, Australia's top score in its first innings of 175.
 The West Indies put on 424.
 Australia batted again and made 271, with Phillips making Australia's second top score, 54 off 50 balls.
 The West Indies won by eight wickets.
 Phillips was one of the few batsmen seen to be taking on the West Indies bowling.

 Phillips played against NSW in a Shield game, scoring 20 and 13, and injuring the third finger in his right hand while fielding.
-He had to pull out of the Australian side for the third test, requiring surgery, and was replaced by Steve Rixon who scored 58 and 115 not out in the same game.
+He had to pull out of the Australian side for the third Test, requiring surgery, and was replaced by Steve Rixon who scored 58 and 115 not out in the same game.
 (Rixon was also more experienced keeping to Bob Holland, who was picked in the team.)
-Phillips wound up missing the fourth and fifth tests as well (which Australia drew and won).
+Phillips wound up missing the fourth and fifth Tests as well (which Australia drew and won).

-Once the tes series was over, Phillips resumed his position in the Australian side for the ODI series.
+Once the Test series was over, Phillips resumed his position in the Australian side for the ODI series.
 Phillips had a very strong series in the one dayers.
 He hit 23 off 16 balls against the West Indies, and made 67 against Sri Lanka.
 This saw him briefly promoted to opener, but then he was put down the order again, making 36 off 37 balls against the West Indies.
 In a game against Sri Lanka, Phillips made four dismissals (including a stumping) and scored 75 off 68 balls.

 In the first final, Phillips' innings of 50 helped (and 105 run partnership with Allan Border) set up a rare Australian victory over the West Indies.
 The Sydney Morning Herald said he played with "common sense and certainty."